 Although smoking or vaporizing cannabis may be the fastest routes of administration, they come with downsides.
 Some people just don’t like smoking or vaping.
 Some don’t want to deal with the smell.
 Others may have respiratory issues caused by COPD, lung cancer, or asthma, so inhaling anything would be out of the question.

 Transdermal patches offer a discreet way to get cannabinoids into the body through exact, measured doses over a long period of time.
-Many of the patches listed above have a 12-hour duration, which is much longer than either smoking or eating cannabis.
+Many of the patches listed above have a twelve-hour duration, which is much longer than either smoking or eating cannabis.

-Okay, But Does The Cannabis Patch Work?
+Okay, but Does the Cannabis Patch Work?

 Like any medication, cannabis may work wonders for some patients while doing absolutely nothing for others.
 Transdermal patches aren’t new.
 Drug companies have designed other patches to deliver nicotine, painkillers, contraceptives, and other medications.
 Today’s pharmaceutical-grade patches have been around for decades, and ancient cultures used topical salves and wraps thousands of years ago.

 Most cannabis patches are marketed for pain management.
 Cannabinoids such as THC and CBD have analgesic and anti-inflammatory properties, the two primary drug characteristics for controlling pain.
 Studies have shown THC has a knack for targeting nerve pain.
 CBD can reduce inflammation, which not only assuages pain but facilitates healing as well.